Old-fashioned roses :

 Damask.
 This shrub is a vigorous grower and produces strong pink flowers with the usual delightful swirled form of most of the damasks, The duc has a special signature though…often he produces blooms that are missing a “bite”of their circle.
 Technically deformed of course, but I prefer to think of them as character blooms!
 David Austinn’s William Shakespeare 1987 does the same thing. sold out

 Centifolia.
 Large shrub, nearly thornless.
-Once flowerer, late spring.
-Lovely mid pink flowers, gorgeous scent, great to pick. available now
+Flowers late spring.
+Lovely mid pink flowers, gorgeous scent, great to pick. sold out

 Damask.
-Big lax shrub that covers itself in clusters of clear pink lovely smelly roses!
+Big lax shrub, around 2m, that covers itself in clusters of clear pink lovely smelly roses!
 Longer show than most oncers, 6-8 weeks. available now

 Gallica.
 Large strong bush with lovely but small, button eyed purple rosettes. sold out